ke177409/Kara-Evans/Projects/Medical-Staffing-Plan.md

 <img src="images/Map%20U.S.%20Deaths%20%26%20Pop..png" />

-I explored the proporitions of age groups in each state population based on the assumption that certain age groups are more susceptible to influenza than others.
+I explored the proportions of age groups in each state population based on the assumption that certain age groups are more susceptible to influenza than others.
 This line chart shows the sum of influenza deaths for all age groups as well as the seasonality of these infections.
 January has the highest number of deaths and August has the lowest number of deaths.
 Age groups 45 years and older also had the highest rates of deaths and were labelled as vulnerable populations in this analysis.

 <img src="images/Line%20Deaths%20by%20Month.png"/>